-Late Holocene environmental change has been a subject of interest to historians, geographers, and archeologists (cf. Ball 1984; Penman 1988; Rannie 1983).
-Interdisciplinary research focused on this topic will serve to refine the existing regional paleo-climatic model.
+Late Holocene environmental change has been a subject of interest to historians, geographers, and archaeologists (cf. Ball 1984; Penman 1988; Rannie 1983).
+Interdisciplinary research focused on this topic will serve to refine the existing regional paleoclimatic model.

-There are no defined and named protohistoric archeological units of the Equestrian tradition in the NRRSU (cf. SHSND 2016).
-Table 9.8 provides a listing of native tribal and "mixed blood" (Métis) groups posited to have included the NRRSU as part of their territory during early historic times.
-Because of the high degree of interband mixing, it may prove very difficult to distinguish physical traces/archeological deposits left by different ethnic groups (see below).
+There are no defined and named protohistoric archaeological units of the Equestrian tradition in the NRRSU (cf. SHSND 2016).
+Table 9.9 provides a listing of native tribal and "mixed blood" (Métis) groups posited to have included the NRRSU as part of their territory during early historic times.
+Because of the high degree of inter-band mixing, it may prove very difficult to distinguish physical traces/archaeological deposits left by different ethnic groups (see below).

-Table 9.8: Sources of Background Information for the Equestrian Period in the Northern Red River Study Unit.
+Table 9.9: Sources of Background Information for the Equestrian Period in the NRRSU.

-Group Author and Date

-Assiniboine Lowie (1909)

-Assimbolite Denig (1961)

-Denig (1961)

-Dakota (Yankton and Yanktonai) Howard (1966, 1972, 1976)

-Warren (1986)

-Métis Peterson and Brown (1985)

-weus Peterson (1990)

-Ojibwa (Chippewa) Hickerson (1970, 1988)

-Ojibwa (Chippewa) Ritzenthaler (1978)

-Plains Cree Mandelbaum (1979)

-Fiailis Ciee Milloy (1988)

-Plaine Oiibwa (and Ottowa) Howard (1965)

-Plains Ojibwa (and Ottawa) Ritterbush (1990)

-Hodge (1975)

-General Gregg and Hanson (1985)

-General Albers and Kay (1987)

-Dobbs (1989a)
+Group Author (Date) Assiniboine Lowie (1909) Denig (1961) Dakota (Yankton and Yanktonai) Denig (1961) Howard (1966, 1972, 1976) Warren (1986) Métis Peterson and Brown (1985) Peterson (1990) Ojibwa (Chippewa) Hickerson (1970, 1988) Ritzenthaler (1978) Plains Cree Mandelbaum (1979) Milloy (1988) Plains Ojibwa (and Ottawa) Howard (1965) Ritterbush (1990) General Hodge (1975) Gregg and Hanson (1985) Albers and Kay (1987) Dobbs (1989a)

-Ritterbush (1991b) has identified several possible fur trade related archeological sites along the Red.
-Additional investigations, including test excavation, should be undertaken in order to shore up the chronology, subsistence, artifact styles, and technology gaps with some empirical data.
+Ritterbush (1991b) has identified several possible fur trade related archaeological sites along the Red.
+Additional investigations, including test excavation, should be undertaken to shore up the chronology, subsistence, artifact styles, and technology gaps with some empirical data.